 A friend of mine had been raped in the subway.
 He was running away from home, a home of wealthy Jews who could trace their heritage to the tribe of Dan, who had immigrated to the United States and one of their sons created a successful and iconic personal care brand, which thrived in the seventies.
 He had run away from home and in the subway, in the early dankness of the morning, he thought he saw his saviours, two black men, and he approached them…looking to join in with the hipster vibe, and they raped him.
 A year later, as he was telling me about his exploits at studio 54, he suddenly told me his story, asked me with a quiet, and explosive intensity, was it racist for him to hate them who violated him.
 I remember thinking, why would he think it was racist, it wasn’t their skin that raped him, it was their broken soul, but they had justified their rape of him by the colour of their skin..,. he deserved it because he was white, and they were only avenging the years of injustice, on a “white” jewish boy who had run away from home one night….why did he need me to validate the betrayal he was struggling with?
 But I had no problem calling a spade then, it was integral to my sanity, because I knew my grandfather did something so very wrong to my mother, and that he enjoyed the results of it that was evident from the look in his eye, and remembering this, and being true to its portents, kept me alive long enough to be able to find God.
 But I told my friend, they raped you, and I don’t think you are racist for hating them for doing that to you.

 Could he trust me then, or my pronouncement?
 Was I merely a self-hating negro (therefore, not a cool black person, otherwise the cool cat referential species of the hipster, if that was the case); who couldn’t understand that white people are intrinsically bad, and that there are no such things as bad black people?
 Because of slavery?
-But if I were to identify as a slave, then my cohorts would not only be black people, here in the United States or in Africa, it would be all slaves from time immemorial, it would be Odysseus, it would be the Blond Gaul, it would be the Irish and the Pixies, it would be the Persian Jews, the slaves of Asia, and thus currently the Chinese Uuygers, it would be the Christian Slavs, and Christians in particular from the time of Christ, All of these slaves past and present would be my brethren in arms.
+But if I were to identify as a slave, then my cohorts would not only be black people, here in the United States or in Africa, it would be all slaves from time immemorial, it would be Odysseus, it would be the Blond Gaul, it would be the Irish and the Pixies, it would be the slaves of Latin America of which Galeano so elegantly writes about, it would be the Persian Jews, the slaves of Asia, and thus currently the Chinese Uuygers, it would be the Christian Slavs, and Christians in particular from the time of Christ, All of these slaves past and present would be my brethren in arms.
 So why only black slaves?
-What usefulness is the narrative of the black slave, and only the black slave of the particularly European narrative steeped in Revolutionary fervor of the 1700s-1800s and beyond, which is generated in the written annals of the Enlightenment and then distilled writings of Frederick Nietzhche under the auspices of the principles of the perpetual revolutionary struggle to attain the utopian call to arms: liberty!, equality!, and justice! , but mainly liberty!.
+What usefulness is the narrative of the black slave, and only the black slave of the particularly European narrative steeped in Revolutionary fervor of the 1700s-1800s and beyond, which is generated in the written annals of the Enlightenment and then further distilled in the writings of Frederick Nietzhche under the auspices of the principles of the perpetual revolutionary struggle to attain the utopian call to arms: liberty!, equality!, and justice! , but mainly liberty!
+But what kind of liberty is this?
 In the writings of Nietzsche, the mask falls off.